Jimmydalecleveland/coding-blog/src/pages/tslint-prettier-vscode/index.md

 ---
-title: "Dungeoneer's Pack: TSLint and Prettier linting on save with VS Code"
+title: "Dungeoneer's Pack — TSLint and Prettier linting on save with VS Code"
 date: "2019-07-10"
 description: "This is a simple process, yet I had a more difficult time than I'd like trying to find the information not scattered in bits and pieces around the web."
 ---